pumpintel/pumpfun-scanner-bot/README.md

 To start using the Pump Intel Bot, you need to add it to your Telegram.
 Follow these steps:
 Add the Bot to Telegram: https://t.me/PumpIntel_bot

+You can paste a contract adres or the pumpfun link of a project to start the scan.

 ## Here is a video on how it works: https://www.youtube.com/watch?v=4oqSkferVZ8

 Search for the Pump Intel Bot in Telegram or use the direct link: Add Pump Intel Bot.